 Module 1 1.
 Analyze and define sustainable development from an individual to a societal perspective Module 2 2.
 Individually search for and identify relevant scientific literature within different topics related to sustainable development 3.
 Analyze scientific theories related to sustainable development Module 3 4.
 Identify challenges and needed transitions towards a sustainable development 5.
 Apply scientific theory on the practical aspects of working with the transition towards a more sustainable society 6.
 Present and discuss solutions that will help stimulate the transition towards a sustainable society

 After completing the course, for the grade Pass with distinction, the student should be able to Module 2 7.
 Critically evaluate and problematize scientific theories related to sustainable development

-Univ: Degree at the undergraduate level comprising at least 180 ECTS credits or equivalent foreign degree.
-Special prerequisites are: 90 ECTS credits, including a bachelor thesis in environmental science, environmental and health protection, earth science / physical geography or biology.
+Univ: 180 ECTS credits containing 90 ECTS credits, including a bachelor thesis, in environmental science, environmental and health protection, earth science / physical geography or biology.
 English B / 6.

 Form of instruction

 The teaching includes lectures, seminars and student projects.
 The course is based on the principals of "challenge-based learning".